funnybrum/ACRemote/README.md

 2. OTA firmware upgrade:
 > curl -F "image=@.pioenvs/d1_mini/firmware.bin" 192.168.0.44/update

+Another unit was placed inside a Toshiba RAS-10SKVP2-E. The IR receiver of the Toshiba had some issues - if the IR LED was too close it was failing to receive the command.
+If the LED was moved 20cm away - it was working.
+Tried different current through the LED - same story.
+So - I removed the LED and connected the collector of the transistor that was driving it directly to the output of the IR receiver.
+Voilà - it worked.

-Next step - put the same device in a Toshiba RAS-10SKVP2-E. And implement /sleep endpoint so the WiFi electromagnetic radiation can be reduced while the room is in use and the WiFi remote functionality is not needed.
+Next step - implement /sleep that can shutdown the module for specified time.
+The WiFi electromagnetic radiation can be reduced while the room is in use and the WiFi remote functionality is not needed.